 Application Evaluation for Foreign Degree Applicants

 An admission decision cannot be made until an applicant’s file is complete.
-A complete application file (received by April 15 for fall and October 1 for spring) consists of the following items:
+A complete application file (received by February 10 (priority), March 26th (regular deadline), and May 9 (final) for fall consideration and September 24 (priority) or December 1 (final) for spring consideration.) consists of the following items:

 - Completed and signed application for admission (sent directly to us or through LSAC on the Web)